Floumzi/ADataStory/index.md

 | Epinions | 88,9% | Popularity of receiver, Hate-score of voter | [0.889, 0.891] |

-As a first result this model perform better than the others, votes' results seem to be a combination of the voter behaviors and the receiver characteristics.
+As a first result, this model perform better than the others.
+Votes' results seem to be a combination of the voter behaviors and the receiver characteristics.
 Our regression performs better on the Epinions dataset.
-Indeed the two votes systems for each website is different.
-Wikipedia votings system is more professional and is less impacted by emotional behaviors while in a classical social media such as Epinions voters are not subject to vote rationally.
+Indeed, the two votes systems for each website is different.
+Wikipedia's voting system is more professional and is less impacted by emotional behaviors while in a classical social media such as Epinions voters are not subject to vote rationally.
 Our features gives us more informations for such votes system.

-Now we are interested in analysing the features importance of our model in a statically way over logistic regression.
+Now we are interested in analysing the features importance of our model in a statical way over logistic regression.
 To avoid repeating ourselves, we choose a different approach for our analysis: we focus only on the nodes point of views.

 * Maybe only the combination of sender vote features could allow to predict the next vote?
-This suppose that the voter does not take into account the receiver’s characteristics and his behavior is only determine by his voter mentality.
+This implies that the voter does not take into account the receiver’s characteristics and its behavior is only determine by its voter mentality.
 * Maybe only the combination of receiver vote features could allow to predict the next vote?
-This suppose the voter takes only into account receiver’s characteristic and his behavior is independent of his past votes.
-At the end we decide to create a general model that combine all features.
+This implies that the voter takes only into account receiver’s characteristics and their behavior is independent of their past votes.
+At the end, we decided to create a general model that combine all features.

 ![Analysis of the importance of each featuer for Wikipedia](analysis_wikipedia.png)
 ![Analysis of the importance of each featuer for Epinions](analysis_epinions.png)

 The two plot above represents the standard error for each features we integrated into the General model.
-In Wikipedia framework the sign of the work is strongly determined by the Activity and the Fame of the receiver.
+In Wikipedia framework the sign of the link is strongly determined by the Activity and the Fame of the receiver.
 This result confirms our hypothesis about the voter behaviour.
 Their votes are more determined by user characteristics, proposed for election and not about an intrinsic emotional behaviour.
+A user who is higly active is more likely to get positive votes.
+Interestingly, a "famous" user will gete negative votes.
+This could be because morer "famous" means more votes, which means more elections for them, which could mean that elections weeere tried but failed, and they retried again later.

-On the other side Epinions votes prediction is also determined by the activity and the fame of the voter.
+On the other side, Epinions votes prediction is also determined by the activity and the fame of the voter.
 Once again inside a social media such as Epinions, the profile of the voter takes an important role in the voting decision.
+This time, the activity of both the source and the destination plays an immportant negative role.
+This means that active users are more demanding, and also all users are more demanding towards active users.

 -------

 ## Conclusion

-Through this project, we first observe that **popularity and fame are linked** on our three websites, especially on Slashdot and Epinions, for which we can apply the classic media theory.
-However we noticed a difference for Wikipedia, due to the principle of the site and its functions.
+Through this project, we first observed that **popularity and fame are linked** on our three websites, especially on Slashdot and Epinions, for which we can apply the classic media theory.
+However, we noticed a difference for Wikipedia, due to the principle of the site and its functions.
 We also noticed that **users behaviors** are likely the same across the different platforms and do not depend on the website.
 Matching these two informations, we were able to link fame and activity and observe some matching between these features.
 Finally, we apply some **Machine Learning** to try and predict the next vote depending on several features, and we managed to obtain a pretty good accuracy, especially for Epinions website.
+Votes could predicted using mostly the fame and activity of the sources and destinations.